facelessuser/pymdown-extensions/docs/extensions/arithmatex.md

 };
 ```

-Please see the [MathJax][mathjax] site for more info on using MathJax modules and configuring those modules.
+Please see the [MathJax][mathjax] site for more info on using MathJax extensions/plugins and configuring those extensions/plugins.

 ## Examples